xsc1234/VLM_Safety_Transfer/README.md

 # VLM_Safety_Transfer

-This is the code for our paper Cross-Modal Safety Mechanism Transfer in Large Vision-Language Models (ICLR 2025)
+This is the code for our paper ''Cross-Modal Safety Mechanism Transfer in Large Vision-Language Models (ICLR 2025)''
 ### Analyze the misalignment phenomenon of hidden states in VLM
 ```
 sh ./tox_analysis/tox_llava.sh